eProsima/Fast-DDS-monitor/docs/rst/ros/galactic/galactic.rst

 Execute Fast DDS Monitor
 ------------------------

-Intiate Fast DDS Monitor by the executable created by the installation process.
+Initiate Fast DDS Monitor by the executable created by the installation process.
 Once into the Fast DDS Monitor window, start a monitor in domain :code:`0` (default domain).

 .. figure:: /rst/figures/screenshots/usage_example/init_domain.png